Netflix Remains A Buy And Hold Into Earnings

 Furthermore, we believe contribution margin will improve in-line with historical trends, as management is managing its content cost ramp to trend slightly slower than its projected sales growth.
 Hence, we're not concerned by the profit narrative, as I've revised my dil.
 EPS estimate to $1.16 versus my prior estimate of $0.97.
 We think Netflix has an easier path to improving profitability than meeting consensus targets on revenue this year, though consensus estimates on revenue seem marginally achievable within tens of millions.

 We've increased our revenue estimate from $10.9 billion to $11.285 billion, which compares to current consensus estimates of $11.23 billion for the current fiscal year.
 I'm slightly more optimistic on revenue and earnings in-light of modest adjustments to my international growth model, which assumes a 40% increase in addressable internet penetration, which is where we're trending given historical data, and promising surveys in European and Asian demographics.
-Source: Cho's Tech Research

 As such, we're moving our estimates upwards with the rest of the herd.
 Yes, very little imagination on our part (really, not much changes in subscription land).
 While, recent news suggests that Netflix could run into Apple (NASDAQ:AAPL) as another would-be competitor given increased emphasis on media, and sustained efforts to push into the living room via Apple TV.